 Pulmonary hypertension (PH) is caused by high blood pressure in the lungs, which is caused by narrowed and thickened pulmonary arteries.
 Because of the added effort needed to pump blood through the narrowed arteries, the heart becomes enlarged and weakened in PH, which can result in right heart failure, particularly if exacerbated by other medical conditions or external factors like altitude or flying.

-Despite the fact that patients who suffer from pulmonary hypertension are not prevented from flying, it is important to be aware of the limitations caused by the disease and that there are some risk factors associated with flying.
+Despite the fact that patients with pulmonary hypertension are not prevented from flying, it is important to be aware of the limitations caused by the disease and that there are some risk factors associated with flying.
 As a result, patients need to make additional arrangements before flying, taking into consideration the effects that altitude and weather can have on the body.
-By knowing the risks of flying with pulmonary hypertension, patients can discus the best approaches for mitigating these risks with a physician.
+By knowing the risks of flying with pulmonary hypertension, patients can discuss the best approaches for mitigating these risks with a physician.

 High altitude, whether from flying or by visiting high places, is particularly challenging for patients with pulmonary hypertension since there is lower pressure in the atmosphere, which causes lower oxygen levels in the blood in both healthy people and PH patients.
 At high altitude, the blood vessels in the lungs become constricted and pulmonary pressure increased, resulting in what people often refer to as “thin air.”
 Due to the stress of flying, the symptoms of the disease can be exacerbated and patients can experience limitations of movement.